- 25 Jan 2019

 The review is part of the Mental Health Strategy 2017 to 2027.

-It will focus on personal and social education (PSE) in schools and include consideration of pastoral care and guidance, as well as school counselling services.
+It focused on personal and social education (PSE) in schools and include consideration of pastoral care and guidance, as well as school counselling services.

 Complete.
 See attached document.

-A review of PSE delivery in schools has been undertaken by Education Scotland.
-They visited 20 secondary schools, 21 primary schools, 10 early learning and care centres, and 5 special schools with good geographical spread across Scotland.
+A review of PSE delivery in schools was undertaken by Education Scotland.
+They visited 10 early learning settings, 21 primary schools, 20 secondary schools and 4 special schools with good geographical spread across Scotland.
 The review explored and evaluated:

 - the content of PSE programmes for children and young people from 3 to 18 years in Scottish schools and early learning centres